curl/everything-curl/ftp/twoconnections.md

 ## Active connections

-The client can opt to ask the server to connect to the client to set it up, a so-called "active" connection.
+The client can opt to ask the server to connect to the client to set it up, a so-called *active* connection.
 This is done with the PORT or EPRT commands.
 Allowing a remote host to connect back to a client on a port that the client opens up requires that there is no firewall or other network appliance in between that refuses that to go through and that is far from